cgomesu/website/_pages/resume.md

 ***
 # Application Knowledge
 This is a non-exhaustive list of applications that I'm familiar with.
 (Of course, that's in addition to applications commonly used to edit text, to browse files and the web, to edit images, spreadsheets, and so on.)
-They're order alphabetically and organized by area.
+They're ordered alphabetically and organized by area.
 ## Containers and virtualization
 ### [Docker (CE)](https://www.docker.com/)
 > Docker is a set of platform as a service products that uses OS-level virtualization to deliver software in packages called containers.
 Containers are isolated from one another and bundle their own software, libraries and configuration files; they can communicate with each other through well-defined channels.